Nissan X-Trail: Asia

 Japanese sales commenced on 11 December 2013.
-Early models include MR20DD engine, and an option of two or three rows of seats.
+Powered by a MR20DD engine, and an option of two or three rows of seats.
 Variants include 20S, 20X, 20X Emergency Brake Package, 20X X-TREMER X and 20X Emergency Brake Package X-TREMER X. In April 2015, Nissan announced that an X-Trail hybrid with claimed fuel economy of 4.9 L/100 km was coming to Japan.

 Chinese models went on sale in the end of March 2014.

-On 12 September 2014, prior to the 22nd Indonesia International Motor Show, Nissan Motor Indonesia launched the third generation Nissan X-Trail.
-It is only available with three rows of seats at the time.
-It is manufactured in Purwakarta, Indonesia for domestic demand.
-The hybrid was unveiled at 23rd Gaikindo Indonesia International Auto Show and available only via special order.
 It was also launched in Thailand in November 2014 and it is manufactured in Samut Prakan, Thailand for Thai domestic demand.

 In the Philippines, the third generation X-Trail was launched on 19 September 2014 during the 5th Philippine International Motor Show and is offered in two variants; 2.0L 2WD CVT and 2.5L 4WD CVT.
 The facelifted X-Trail was launched in the Philippines in September 2017.
 Engine choices remained the same as the pre-facelift model.
 It was also launched in Thailand in February 2019 where consumers had the choice between several variants powered by either a 2.5-litre petrol engine or a 2.0-litre hybrid powertrain.

+On 12 September 2014, prior to the 22nd Indonesia International Motor Show, Nissan Motor Indonesia launched the third generation Nissan X-Trail.
+It is only available with three rows of seats at the time.
+It is manufactured in Purwakarta, Indonesia for domestic demand.
+The hybrid version was unveiled at 23rd Gaikindo Indonesia International Auto Show.

 The facelifted X-Trail was also launched in Indonesia on 18 July 2019 at the 27th Gaikindo Indonesia International Auto Show, and went on sale in August 2019.
 It is only available in VL trim and powered by a 2.5-litre petrol engine with CVT.

 For the Malaysian market, the third generation X-Trail was launched in January 2015 with two variants: 2.0L 2WD (CVT) or 2.5L 4WD (CVT).
 Since launch, various editions have been made available namely Impul, Aero Edition and X-Tremer.
 All the various editions were/are sold alongside the regular X-Trail and like the regular X-Trail are available with either a 2.0L 2WD or 2.5L 4WD.
 In March 2019, bookings were opened for the facelifted X-Trail with a media preview happening in the same month as well.
 The facelifted X-Trail was available in Malaysia beginning in April 2019, and was available in four variants: 2.0 2WD, 2.0 2WD Mid, 2.5 4WD, and 2.0 Hybrid.
 All variants were only available with CVT.